-Annex B summarizes the assignment of object identifier and OID internationalized resource identifier values made in this Recommendation | International Standard.
+Annex B summarizes the assignment of object identifier values made in this Recommendation | International Standard.
 It does not form an integral part of this Recommendation | International Standard.

 Annex C gives examples of applying the basic encoding rules for encoding reals.
 It does not form an integral part of this Recommendation | International Standard.